CQUniversity Australia: Brisbane campus

 CQUniversity Brisbane is located in the heart of the CBD at 160 Ann Street, Brisbane.
 The campus comprises nine floors of facilities including lecture rooms, multimedia labs, bookshop, library and a student lounge.

 Sydney campus

+In 1994 University set its sights on the growing international education sector and established its first metropolitan campus in Sydney, in partnership with C-Management Services.
 CQUniversity Sydney is located on 400 Kent Street.
 With over 2000 international students, Sydney campus has the largest student population.
-The campus comprises lecture theatres, multimedia labs, bookshop, library, café and a student lounge.
+The campus comprises lecture theatres, multimedia labs, library, and a student lounge.
 In 2013 the basement of the campus building was renovated and is now used as a dedicated space for students to relax and socialise.

 Melbourne campus

 CQUniversity Melbourne is a city campus. the Campus comprises multimedia labs, CQUni Bookshop, library, student lounge, and presentation and audio-visual equipment.

 Adelaide Campus

 CQUniversity Adelaide is located in the south-west of the city in close proximity to the Adelaide Showgrounds.
 The Campus is home to The Appleton Institute, a multidisciplinary research hub formerly Adelaide's Centre for Sleep Research.
 The Institute specialises in research, teaching and community engagement in a wide range of areas including safety science, sleep and fatigue, human factors and safety management, applied psychology, human-animal interaction and cultural anthropology.